Pesicp/XStream-Player-Kodi21/README.md

 - Its menu items are hidden from the main menu
 - Guide and Replay are also hidden when Live TV is disabled
 - Already-favorited items remain accessible from custom groups

+### Manage Content (Hide/Unhide)

+Each profile has **Manage Live TV / Movies / Series content** buttons in Settings > Profiles.
+You can also access this from Tools > Hide Content Categories.

+- Browse categories and hide entire categories or individual items
+- Hidden items are excluded from PVR sync and all listings — they are not loaded at all
+- "Hidden Items" at the top shows all individually hidden items for easy unhiding
+- All hidden data is per-profile

 ## Settings Overview